v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicy_rollbackactivesettings.md

 # officePolicy: rollbackActiveSettings
-Activates the settings that are currently set in the draftSettings property.
-The active settings are then saved to the previousSettings property.
+Restores the settings that are currently set in the previousSettings property to the activeSettings.
+The active settings are then saved to the draftSettings property.

 ### HTTP request
 <!-- { "blockType": "ignored" } -->